sul97/SDA-git-github-/readme.md

 If you want to go the extra mile, you can include the following information:

+- Peer reviews.
-- Peer, please add the label "Ready to Review".
+- Add the label "Ready to Review".

 `Please note that the bonus requirements and reviews are optional and can be completed if you have additional time and advanced skills.`